 A double-breasted suit is always worn in a formal setting and has a sophisticated old-school gentleman charm to it, and perhaps because of this manly feature associated with it, few people can pull this off.
 They have two rows of button, usually six or eight, and have a sufficient front overlap.
 They also have a tendency to bring attention to the mid-section of the body, so avoid wearing them if you are not confident about that area.
 Keeping in mind the formality level, this suit is always buttoned.
 While double-breasted style is common for winter coats, it is much less popular for suits.

 Finally, do not forget to accessorize the outfit.
-No matter what the occasion, business or casual, you can always find something from this list to complement your suit.
+No matter what the occasion, business or casual, you can always find something from this list of accessories or a tie to complement your suit.
+(Related: How To Tie A Tie)

 SLIM FIT VS REGULAR FIT VS MODERN FIT SUIT